It Was a Thumpin’

 I looked up.
 I looked down.
 I verified I was more or less intact.

-I'm no summer skier—this is the first time I've ever tried to make Sierra turns in mid-September (much less steep turns).
+I'm no year-round skier—this is the first time I've ever tried to make Sierra turns in mid-September (much less steep turns).
 Hats off to those of you who do this sort of thing.
 You're all crazy.
 But in a good way.
 Regardless, I appreciate there's an art to it.
 Maybe, someday, I'll try again.

 — September 16, 2025